-Configuration with LANconfigFor configuration with LANconfig you will find the settings for the logical WLAN interface under the configuration area 'Management' on the 'Wireless
+Configuration with LANconfig you will find the settings for the logical WLAN interface under the configuration area 'Management' on the 'Wireless LAN' tab.

-LAN' tab.
 Open the list of logical WLAN interfaces by clicking on the button Logical WLAN settings and select the required logical interface.